7 Best U.S. Forex Brokers 2023

 Since most brokers operate online platforms, they can claim to be under a certain regulatory authority even when they are not.
 All NFA members have a distinct license code that investors can use to cross-check with the agency's database.
-All US-based brokers are also members of CFTC.
-In the event that the broker is not present in either databases, the firm is not allowed to handle US retail traders.
+All US regulated Forex brokers are also members of the CFTC.
+If the broker is not present in either database, the firm is not allowed to handle US retail traders.

 NFA also offers an outstanding online resource with profound information on brokerage scams, banned companies, penalties, and not forgetting essential information about U.S financial markets.

 Other regulations revolve around deposit security and storage of clients' funds.

 Is Forex for Beginners?